Counselling & Psychology

 If anyone around you is suffering from depression, let them know that they are not alone.
 You can take the responsibility to pacify them, listen to them and help them come out of their miserable condition.

-This guide can help you to understand what is depression, what are its symptoms and how to motivate a depressed person.
+This guide can help you to understand what is depression, what are its symptoms, how to help a depressed person and how to motivate a depressed person.
 So do give it a read!

 What is Depression?